Trazodone: Depression

 The primary use of trazodone is the treatment of unipolar major depression with or without anxiety.
-Data from open and double-blind trials suggest the antidepressant efficacy of trazodone is comparable to that of amitriptyline, doxepin, and mianserin.
-Also, trazodone showed anxiolytic properties, low cardiotoxicity, and relatively mild side effects.
+Data from open and double-blind trials suggest that the antidepressant efficacy of trazodone is comparable to that of amitriptyline, doxepin, and mianserin.
+Furthermore, trazodone has shown anxiolytic properties, low cardiotoxicity, and relatively mild side effects.

 Because trazodone has minimal anticholinergic activity, it was especially welcomed as a treatment for geriatric patients with depression when it first became available.
-Three double-blind studies reported trazodone has antidepressant efficacy similar to that of other antidepressants in geriatric patients.
-However, a side effect of trazodone, orthostatic hypotension, which may cause dizziness and increase the risk of falling, can have devastating consequences for elderly patients; thus, this side effect, along with sedation, often makes trazodone less acceptable for this population, compared with newer compounds that share its lack of anticholinergic activity but not the rest of its side-effect profile.
+Three double-blind studies reported trazodone had antidepressant efficacy similar to that of other antidepressants in geriatric patients.
+Unfortunately, a side effect of trazodone, orthostatic hypotension, which may cause dizziness and increase the risk of falling, can have devastating consequences for elderly patients.
+Therefore, this side effect, along with sedation, often makes trazodone less acceptable for this population compared to newer compounds that share its lack of anticholinergic activity (but not the rest of its side effect profile).
 Still, trazodone is often helpful for geriatric patients with depression who have severe agitation and insomnia.

 Trazodone is usually used at a dosage of 150 to 300 mg/day for the treatment of depression.
-Lower doses have also been used to augment other antidepressants, or when initiating therapy.
-Higher doses up to 600 mg/day have been used in more severe cases of depression, for instance in hospitalized patients.
+Lower doses have also been used to augment other antidepressants or when initiating therapy.
+Higher doses, up to 600 mg/day, have been used in more severe cases of depression (in hospitalized patients, for example).
 Trazodone is usually administered multiple times per day, but once-daily administration may be similarly effective.

-Anxiety disorders

-Trazodone is often used in the treatment of anxiety disorders such as generalized anxiety disorder, panic disorder, post-traumatic stress disorder (PTSD), and obsessive–compulsive disorder (OCD).
-However, use of trazodone in anxiety disorders is off-label and evidence of its effectiveness for these indications is variable and limited.
-Benefits for OCD appear to be mild.
-Besides anxiety, trazodone has been used to treat sleep disturbances and nightmares in PTSD.
-Trazodone is often used as an alternative to benzodiazepines in the treatment of anxiety disorders.